 One staple of Nara would have to be the several palaces, temples, and Buddhist shrines.
 Todai-ji is a perfect example and is located right in the city of Nara.

-This specific temple is one of the largest in the area, and plays a great role in Japanese history.
+This temple is one of the largest in the area, and plays a great role in its history.